 Check the tire inflation pressure regularly and correct it, if necessary: at least twice a month and before starting long trips.
 If you fail to observe this precaution you may be driving on tires with incorrect tire pressures, a condition that can not only compromise your vehicle's driving stability, but also lead to tire damage and the risk of an accident.
-Do not drive with deflated, i.e. flat tires, except when using Run-Flat Tires.
+Do not drive with deflated, i.e. flat tires, except when using runflat tires.
 A flat tire will seriously impair your vehicle's handling and braking response.

-Attempts to drive on a flat tire can lead to loss of control over the vehicle.
+Attempts to drive on a flat tire can lead to loss of control over the vehicle 4

 Check the tire inflation pressures only on cold tires.
-This means after a maximum of 1.25 miles/2 km driving or when the vehicle has been parked for at least 2 hours.
+This means after a maximum of 1.25 miles/ 2 km driving or when the vehicle has been parked for at least 2 hours.
 When tires are warm, the tire inflation pressure is higher.

-After adjusting the tire inflation pressure, reinitialize the flat tire monitor (page 60), or reset the tire pressure control (page 62).
+After adjusting the tire inflation pressure, reinitialize the flat tire monitor, page 59, or reset the Tire Pressure Monitor, page 61.